Growth of bilinear maps III: Decidability: Applications of the formula

-\end{proof} \begin{remark} One can also obtain a similar formula for the joint spectral radius using this method with the construction in Section \ref{sec:reduction}.
+\begin{remark} One can also obtain a similar formula for the joint spectral radius as in \cite{bui2024bound} using this method with the construction in Section~\ref{sec:reduction}.
 However, it would be more complicated to argue. \end{remark}